 Q. Are all courses taught in English?

-Yes they are, with the exception of language courses (French, Spanish and Chinese) and Physical Education.
+Yes they are, with the exception of language courses (French, Spanish and Chinese).
 Some adjunct subjects offered by other departments and open to GIS students are taught in Japanese.

 Q. Is OAS (Overseas Academic Study) a required subject?

 It is elective.
 However, we encourage every student to take part in studying abroad.
 Study abroad offers a wide selection of courses and subjects, and it will bring you new experiences, new friends, a strengthening of your English, and a broadened view of the world.

 Q. I am an international applicant to GIS and my Japanese is not fluent.
 Is Japanese needed to study in GIS?